 - bond prices – the bond prices for any contractor are based on the underwriter’s assumed risk of the project and the contractor that is getting the guarantee.

 - construction surety – In construction, a surety will want to know about the type of bond that is being required as well as the underlying terms of the contract and the reputation and financial viability of the contractor.
-The construction surety will review all of those terms to determine the lowest performance bond cost to cover the surety’s risk.
+The construction surety will review all of those terms to determine the lowest cost to cover the surety’s risk.

-- bond protection – the bond protection that a Obligee receives is based on the financial security of the surety.
+- bond protection – the protection that a Obligee receives is based on the financial security of the surety.
 Most sureties are large insurance companies, so the bond protection is significant.
 In addition, the bond protection is based on the terms of the bond itself.
 An owner of a company needs to make sure that they read all of the terms and exclusions of the bond itself.
 Otherwise, there could be claims that are not covered and the bond protection is only an illusion.

 - contractor cost – the contractor cost will include the surety bond.
-Thus, the cost of the performance bond or payment bond (or P&P bond) will be built into the bid cost of the contractor.
+Thus, the cost of the performance or payment bond (or P&P bond) will be built into the bid cost of the contractor.